I can’t tell you how many times I visit a neighbor and she has the CUTEST Halloween arrangement set up!

 Good news: IT REALLY IS SIMPLE!
 I can prove it, too!

 And, I found 10 different ideas.
 That means I can decorate based on whatever time of the mon– whatever style I like at the time.

-This simply adorable mantel arrangement made by My Blessed Life could not be easier to assemble.
+This simply adorable mantel for fall arrangement made by My Blessed Life could not be easier to assemble.